To improve patient care by

-- providing expertise and education to other programs of the CAP and to CAP members; and
+- Providing expertise and education to CAP and its members

 Activities of Committee